Aliases for HAND2 Gene

 GeneCards Summary for HAND2 Gene

 HAND2 (Heart And Neural Crest Derivatives Expressed 2) is a Protein Coding gene.
-Diseases associated with HAND2 include Cardiomyopathy, Dilated, 1A and Partial Trisomy Distal 4Q.
-Among its related pathways are Heart Development and TarBasePathway.
+Diseases associated with HAND2 include Familial Isolated Dilated Cardiomyopathy and Partial Trisomy Distal 4Q.
+Among its related pathways are NFAT and Cardiac Hypertrophy and TarBasePathway.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is HAND1.

 UniProtKB/Swiss-Prot Summary for HAND2 Gene

 Essential for cardiac morphogenesis, particularly for the formation of the right ventricle and of the aortic arch arteries.
 Required for vascular development and regulation of angiogenesis, possibly through a VEGF signaling pathway.
 Plays also an important role in limb development, particularly in the establishment of anterior-posterior polarization, acting as an upstream regulator of sonic hedgehog (SHH) induction in the limb bud.
 Is involved in the development of branchial arches, which give rise to unique structures in the head and neck.
 Binds DNA on E-box consensus sequence 5'-CANNTG-3' (By similarity).